-A contract for work under Dutch law is a private-law contract for the mutual exchange of services in which one party, the contractor, undertakes vis-à-vis another party, the client, to create and deliver a work of a material nature in return for a sum payable by the client.
+A contract for work under Dutch law can be defined as a private-law contract for the mutual exchange of services in which one party, the contractor, undertakes vis-à-vis another party, the client, to create and deliver a work of a material nature in return for a sum payable by the client.

 In addition, there are special rules in the Netherlands for the termination of the contract for work and the resulting consequences.
 The client and the contractor can have the contract terminated by a Dutch court before the stipulated date if it is likely that the other party will not fulfil its obligations or will not fulfil them in time.
 However, in the event of termination on the part of the Client, it is possible that the Client will have to compensate the Contractor.

 DISPUTES IN THE PERFORMANCE OF CONTRACTS FOR WORK AND SERVICES

 TERMINATION OF A WORK CONTRACT IN THE NETHERLANDS